-We entered into an executive employment agreement with Dr. Dale which became effective on the start of his employment with us in August 2020.
-Pursuant to his executive employment agreement, Dr. Dale is entitled to receive an annual base salary, which was most recently increased to \$465,000 for fiscal year 2021, and he is eligible to receive an annual performance bonus based on a target amount of 40% of his annual base salary.
-Pursuant to his executive employment agreement, Dr. Dale also received a one-time sign-on bonus of \$150,000.
+We entered into an executive employment agreement with Dr. Dale which became effective on the start of his employment with us in August 2020 and which was later amended in February 2021.
+Pursuant to his executive employment agreement, as amended, Dr. Dale is entitled to receive an annual base salary, which was most recently increased to 373,049 GBP for fiscal year 2022, and he is eligible to receive an annual performance bonus based on a target amount of 40% of his annual base salary.
+Pursuant to his executive employment agreement, Dr. Dale also received a one-time sign-on bonus of \$150,000 upon commencement of his employment with the Company.
+In addition, he received a one-time discretionary spot bonus of GBP 55,781, inclusive of a tax gross payment, in recognition of his significant contributions and ongoing leadership of the clinical strategy.
 Dr. Dale also is eligible for severance benefits that are described in the section titled "Potential Payments Upon Termination or Change of Control" below.
 Dr. Dale's employment is at-will and may be terminated at any time by either Dr. Dale or by us with or without cause and without notice.